 If anyone sees a photo in there of a bunch of guys standing around a mine shaft that is from “location unknown”, you may want to investigate it further.

 Below is a combination wet plate camera and darkroom that was available to Cosmes at that time for taking to remote locations.

 Below is a transit from the 1940’s that uses quadrant bearings.
 The author learned to survey with one of these, doing all calculations with a hand calculator.

-It is believed that the Peralta mines were mostly underground in the later years of the District’s operation, and they were under the basalt in and nearby Cerro Negra.
+It is believed that the Peralta mines were mostly underground in the later years of the District’s operation, and they were alongside the volcanic neck or “plug” in the contact zone with high-limestone bearing Whitetail formation, in and nearby Cerro Negra.